rust-unofficial/too-many-lists/src/second-iter.md

 ```

-That uh... that didn't really clarify much.
+That uh... that didn't really clarify much (these docs assume we understand
+Rust better than we currently do).
 But it looks like we should add
 those `'a` things to our struct?
 Let's try that.

 ```